 A complaint may be filed with EOCR by any Academic Division, Medical Center, or College at UVA-Wise present or former employee, present or former student, applicant for admission or employment, or any other participants in the University’s programs or activities who believe that they have been subject to Prohibited Discriminatory and/or Harassing Conduct or Prohibited Retaliatory Conduct (“PADHR Complaint”).

 Reports of sexual assault, sexual exploitation, complicity, intimate partner violence, stalking, and/or sexual or gender-based harassment (Sexual or Gender-Based Prohibited Conduct) are governed by the SH/IPV policy and separate procedures referenced in that policy, which outline the investigation and resolution of claims of Sexual or Gender-based Prohibited Conduct made against Students (Appendix A) and Employees (Appendix B).
-Reports of Sexual or Gender-Based Prohibited Conduct may be made through Just Report It, the University’s online reporting system (http://www.virginia.edu/justreportit/) or by contacting the Title IX Coordinator or a Deputy Title IX Coordinator:
+Reports of Sexual or Gender-Based Prohibited Conduct may be made through Just Report It, the University’s online reporting system (http://www.virginia.edu/justreportit/) or by contacting the Title IX Coordinator or the Deputy Title IX Coordinator:

 Complaints under the PADHR Procedures must be in writing.
 If the complaint involves allegations of employment discrimination, it must be filed with EOCR within 300 days of the most recent alleged Prohibited Discriminatory or Retaliatory Conduct.
 EOCR retains discretion to accept complaints filed outside of the 300-day timeframe for good cause.
 A Complainant may also file a formal charge of discrimination, harassment, and/or retaliation with a state or federal agency authorized by law to receive such complaints.